 There are different platforms where you can find software outsourcing companies like Clutch, Google SERPs, listicles, etc. You can shortlist companies based on your project size, their tech stack, and other offerings.

 Once you have shortlisted the companies, create a request for proposal and share the same with the companies.
 Also, have a discussion regarding what you are looking for in the project partnership and your exact requirements.

 Depending on the type of requirement that you have, the next step that you need to take is discuss the engagement models.
 They need to know if they need a single developer, whole team, specialists, or managed projects and discuss if the company offers that.

-Once you know the companies offering the type of engagement you are looking for, it’s time to assess them based on your costs/their project budgets, your launch time/their timelines, your tech gaps/their resources, and others.
+Once you know the companies offering the type of engagement you are looking for, it’s time to assess them based on your costs/project budgets, your launch time/their timelines, your tech gaps/their resources, and others.

 Once you have assessed the costing and everything else, start with negotiating pricing with the shortlisted companies.
 This is where you analyze the quotes and find out the company that is ready to offer the best at the cost.

 Once you have gotten down to the final 2-4 companies, the next step is to start interviewing the developers.
 Most of the professional outsourcing companies out there do offer resumes of experts and let you interview them before hiring.

 An important step in any outsourcing partnership is to finalize and sign the contract.
 The outsourcing contract contains all the vital information required for the agreement and the partnership that is to follow.
 Whether it is the time & material contract, fixed price outsourcing contract, or dedicated team outsourcing contract, make sure to have it fool-proof before signing one.
 Each component of the contract like project scope, service level agreements, asset transfer, product ownership, IP protection, timelines, payment structure, subcontracting, exit strategy, etc., should be crystal clear.